WVUHPC/2018-Lesson_2/_episodes/07-cython.md

 ---
 # Cython

-Cython is a language the extends Python, with minimal changes to a python code you can get a compiled code that runs faster.
-From another perspective Cython is like a bridge that allow you to interface C and C++ routines inside python.
+Cython is a language the extends Python.
+With minimal changes to a python code, you can get a compiled code that runs faster.
+From another perspective, Cython is like a bridge that allows you to interface C and C++ routines inside python.

-Here we will follow a very practical route to give you basic elements that will quickly improve the performance of your code with minimal effort.
-For Scientific computing performance is an issue, but also you want to optimize the time that you spend your time as developer.
+We will follow a very practical route to give you basic elements that will quickly improve the performance of your code with minimal effort.
+Scientific computing, performance is central, but also you want to optimize the time spent developing the code.
 The right balance between both is the goal.
+Using Python is an efficient way of getting a code that works, but still work must to be done to make it efficient.

-Lets take again the python code for the Sieve of Eratosthenes, remember the code has a very poor performance, we are using lists and loops and those elements make the code run very slowly, that was done on purpose because allow us to explore how to improve from there.
+Let us take the code for the Sieve of Eratosthenes, the python code was very poor in performance.
+We are using an interpreted language, but also we are using lists and loops.
+Those elements make the code run very slowly, that was done on purpose because allow us to explore how to improve from there.

 We start splitting the original code in two files.
 The file that contains the function `SieveOfEratosthenes` will be separated on a file called `sieve.py`: